ja153903/jabbariao-dotcom-astro/src/content/posts/aoc-2023-day1.md

 ```

 To solve part 1, I simply used a two-pointer approach to find the first and last digits.
 Then, I found the sum of all such two-digit numbers.
-There could have been a couple more optimizations to be made here such as using generator expressions rather than creating a list, but
-I wanted to do some sanity checks with the number of elements.

 Part 2 made it a little more involved by also allowing the written representation of a digit to count towards our two-digit number.
 This means that
 strings such as *one*, *two*, *three*, etc. would also count as digits.